 Think about your strengths and how they are selling points, and draw up a list of them.
 This will help you articulate them in your applications.
 Then think about the support you may need in the application process and in the workplace.
 Would you need similar support to what was available to you at university?
 Are there any adjustments to the application process, such as more time for online tests, that employers could reasonably make?

 It can also be difficult for students with dyslexia to get work experience as they often take longer to complete university work and have little free time available to search for or get involved in extra activities.
 However, there are many work experience placements and internships specifically aimed at students with disabilities.
 Explore the available opportunities on the EmployAbility website.

 The job application process can be overwhelming for students with dyslexia, as one student explained: ‘I found it difficult to understand what was happening because everything seemed to happen so fast, but a quick chat with my university careers service put my mind at ease and they gave me a timeline of events.’
 Break down the career-finding process into manageable steps and get help and advice from your careers adviser at each stage as you need it.

 If you’ve had help understanding and choosing essay questions at university, you might struggle unpicking a job specification to find out what the employer’s looking for.
-‘Print the advert off.
-Use a coloured highlighter to identify the key words or phrases.
-Annotate these with examples of your experience and notes on how your evidence fulfils the requirements.
+You could print the advert off, use a coloured highlighter to identify the key words or phrases and annotate these with examples of your experience and notes on how your evidence fulfils the requirements.
 You could also make a plan or map of all your evidence of skills, colour code the relevant sections and tick off the items on the job specification as you go to make sure you meet all the criteria.
 You can discuss the information you have prepared wtih your careers adviser before writing up your application.